jeffreykemp/jk64-plugin-mailgunemailvalidator/README.md

-# jk64-plugin-mailgunemailvalidator
+# Mailgun Email Validator
-A Dynamic Action Plugin for Oracle Application Express - **Mailgun Email Validator**
+**A Dynamic Action Plugin for Oracle Application Express**

 Better than just checking whether a user-entered email address conforms to a subset of the range of valid email address formats; the Mailgun jQuery plugin goes further and checks the domain MX records to determine whether the email address is likely to be correct; it even suggests a correction where the email address appears to be incorrect.